Partner With Us

 What has been achieved so far?

-• Europe’s first Anchor Centre at Ege University held a milestone workshop in April 2024, uniting nearly 100 radiotherapy professionals to share best practices in paediatric radiotherapy.
+• Europe’s first Anchor Centre at Ege University brought together nearly 100 radiotherapy professionals in 2024 to share best practices in paediatric radiotherapy.

 Construction of radiotherapy centre on-going in one of the first African countries to benefit from Rays of Hope support.